erlFn/TaskLog-Todo/docs/00 - SystemOutline.md

 # Routing
-- [] Use the latest laravel wayfinder routing, in this app it is already integrated
+- [] Use the latest laravel wayfinder routing, in this app it is already integrated.

 ```php
 Example Usage: